 As a general definition, a defendant resists arrest when they intentionally prevent an officer from making a lawful arrest or discharging any other official duty, and the person creates a substantial risk of bodily injury to the officer or anyone else, or acts in a way that justifies use of force to overcome the resistance.

-It’s important to understand that some state laws prohibit any action that impedes an officer.
-This means that a resisting arrest charge can be filed against you without any prior attempt to place you under arrest!
+It's important to understand that some state laws prohibit any action that impedes an officer.
+This means that a resisting arrest charge can be filed against you without any prior attempt to place you under arrest.
 In other states an arrest must be in progress for a resisting charge to be filed against you.

 To be found guilty, the burden is on the prosecution to prove guilt beyond a reasonable doubt all the elements of the crime.
 This can include:

-Actions Commonly Seen as Resisting
+Actions Commonly Seen as Resisting Arrest

-Penalties and Punishment
+Penalties and Punishment for Resisting Arrest

-Possible Defenses for Resisting Arrest
+Possible Defenses to Resisting Arrest

 Charged with Resisting Arrest?
 A Defense Attorney Can Help